-One study using 530mg of valerian root twice daily in postmenopausal women reporting insomnia has noted that while 4% of the placebo group found benefit, valerian was assocaited with a 30% reduction in reported insomnia as assessed by the PSQI; another study has assessed valerian and its effects on sleep after menopause which noted benefits relative to placebo (also assessed by PSQI) although valerian (160mg) was confounded with lemon balm (80mg).
+One study using 530mg of valerian root twice daily in postmenopausal women reporting insomnia noted that while 4% of the placebo group found benefit, valerian was assocaited with a 30% reduction in reported insomnia as assessed by the PSQI.
+Another study has assessed valerian and its effects on sleep after menopause, noting benefits relative to placebo (also assessed by PSQI).
+However, in this study, valerian (160mg) was combined with lemon balm (80mg).

 25mg/kg of a licorice extract (from glycyrrhiza glabra) alongside 50mg/kg of valerian root in mice appears to potentiate the anxiolytic properties of valerian when consumed at subactive doses despite itself being inactive.

-Preliminary evidence suggests that licorice enhances the anxiolytic properties of valerian
+Preliminary evidence suggests that licorice enhances the anti-anxiety properties of Valeriana officinalis.

 Valerian is generally regarded as highly safe, with few side-effects reported to be significantly different than placebo.
-A meta-analysis noted a significant difference in regards to diarrhea instance and while drowsiness is sometimes reported as a side-effect with night-time dosing this it not always the case in isolated trials nor a meta-analysis of side-effects.
+A meta-analysis noted a significant increase in rates of diarrhea and while drowsiness is sometimes reported as a side-effect with night-time dosing this it not always the case in isolated trials nor a meta-analysis of side-effects.

-Side-effects of drowsiness during the day tend to be reported when valerian is taken at the higher doses that require day-time dosing (ie. 450mg thrice a day), and while the 'hangover' effect does not tend to occur with 450mg of the supplement before sleep it has been noted with 900mg.
+Side-effects of drowsiness during the day tend to be reported when valerian is taken at higher doses that require daytime dosing (e.g. 450mg thrice a day), and while the 'hangover' effect does not tend to occur with 450mg of the supplement before sleep it has been noted with 900mg.

-Valerian root has been implicated in a case of hyponatremia (low blood sodium) in a psychiatric patient who consumed an excess (3.5L) of valerian containing beverages purported to reduce anxiety, although it was thought that the excess water intake was the main factor in this case of hyponatremia.
+Valerian root has been implicated in a case of hyponatremia (low blood sodium) in a psychiatric patient who consumed an excess (3.5L) of valerian-containing beverages purported to reduce anxiety, although it was thought that excess water intake was the main factor in this case of hyponatremia.